MystenLabs/sui/doc/src/explore/tutorials.md

    running the `sui start` command.

-After completing these steps, you will have a running local Sui instance and the `client` command used in the remainder of this tutorial in your path.
+After completing these steps, you will have a running local Sui instance and the `sui client` command used in the remainder of this tutorial in your path.
 Simply leave the terminal with Sui running and start a new terminal for the remainder of this tutorial.